wu-hongjun/Hackintosh-Thinkpad-P50/README.md

-# Config for Thinkpad P50
+# Hackintosh Configuration for Lenovo Thinkpad P50

 #### Developer: [Hongjun Wu](https://www.tonymacx86.com/members/errrneist.1550861/)
 #### OH!
 Don't forget to star this project if you like it!